promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module2/README.md

 7. Enter an Agent name if desired, then click **Create agent**.

-#### 2. Create NFS location
+#### 2. Create object storage location

 1. On the left-hand side of the DataSync service page, click on **Locations** and then click on **Create location**.

-2. Create a location for the on-premises NFS server.
-Select **Network File System (NFS)** from the _Location type_ drop-down.
+2. Create a location for the on-premises object storage bucket.
+Select **Object storage** from the _Location type_ drop-down.
 3. From the _Agents_ drop-down, select the DataSync agent that was created in the previous step.
-4. Enter the **Private IP address** of the NFS server, per the CloudFormation outputs in the **on-premises** region.
+4. Enter the **Private IP address** of the object storage **S3Server**, per the CloudFormation outputs in the **on-premises** region.
 This was the same IP address used to mount the NFS export on the Application server, in the previous module.
 The is the IP address that the DataSync agent will use to mount the NFS export.
 5. Under _Mount path_, enter &quot;/media/data&quot;.

   ![](../images/mod2ds3.png)